rosdan13/rush_hour/README.md

 - **40 Puzzle Levels**: Ranging from beginner to expert difficulty
 - **Customizable Settings**: Toggle environment details and adjust highlight colors
 - **Animated Transitions**: Smooth animations for vehicle movement and UI transitions
-- **Level Selection Interface**: Visual grid of all available puzzles with difficulty indicators
+- **Level Selection Interface**: Visual grid of all available puzzles with difficulty indicators, featuring dynamically rendered level cards that are built with game logic rather than static images
 - **Detailed Instructions**: Built-in "How to Play" guide for new players

 ## Game Mechanics